citp/privacy-policy-historical/s/sn/sna/snapsurveys.com.md

 ### Forums/Private Messages

 If you use the forum or Private Messages on this Web site, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums or private messages.
 Please note that you have the ability to hide your e-mail address within the forum section by clicking on “Board Settings” and then going to “privacy settings”.
+To request removal of your personal information from our blog or community forum, contact us at [privacy@snapsurveys.com](mailto:privacy@snapsurveys.com).
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 ### Polls